Get,

 The essential oil of nagarmotha was tested for anti-arthritic activity in rats.
 The swelling of the arthritic paw significantly reduced in the test animals.
 This means that the essential oils of nagarmotha have anti-arthritic potential.4

-10. Benefits of Nagarmotha for Heart:
+10. Benefits of Nagarmotha for the Heart:

 The methanolic extract of nagarmotha rhizome was tested for cardioprotective and cholesterol lowering activity in rabbits.
 It reduced the levels of serum lipid and cardiac marker enzymes and restored levels of antioxidant enzymes.
 The results exhibited that nagarmotha might be beneficial in lowering high serum lipid levels and preventing heart attack.4